Buyer's guide for a personal economic crisis: how to survive hard times

 To protect your important an irreplaceable files, you'll want to be able to rely heavily on your hard disk.
 So it's advisable to move your data to the cloud after five years of service.
 For example to cloud services like Google Drive and / or Dropbox, that offer a free basic edition.

 The other computer parts last about 10 years.
-After the first five years, at the time that you make your switch to the cloud, it's best to change the operating system and pick a lightweight Linux distribution like Linux Mint Xfce or even Bodhi Linux instead.
+After the first five years, at the time that you make your switch to the cloud, it's best to change the operating system and pick a lightweight Linux distribution like Linux Mint Xfce.
 This will ensure continued acceptable performance.

 After 10 years of use you'll want to buy an entirely new computer: not only because of the decreased technical reliability, but also because of the outdated technology.
 At that point even a lightweight Linux distribution won't offer a reasonable user experience anymore.